Contact Us

 The high level of inhumanity is my major influence.

-It is one of the provocative elements that keep recurring in my work as a way of pushing my out bitterness about what is happening in our society today, especially minors being raped on a daily basis.
-This is heart-breaking because I’m a father.”
+It is one of the provocative elements that keep recurring in my work as a way of pushing my outrage about what is happening in our society today, especially minors being raped daily.
+This is heartbreaking because I’m a father.”

 What is your reply to those who do not understand the theme of your coming show and are in a hurry to condemn it?